 - Flipping the dough and adding a small sprinkle of flour, where necessary.

-- Roll the dough around your rolling pin and place into your pie dish.
+- Roll the dough around your rolling pin and place into a 18 cm or 7 inch pie dish.

 - Return the dough to the fridge for 20 minutes to chill.